University of Glasgow,

-Hunter’s collections were wide-ranging containing coins, art works, ethnographical items, anatomical and natural history specimens, printed books and manuscripts.
+Hunter’s collections were wide-ranging, containing coins, art works, ethnographical items, anatomical and natural history specimens, printed books and manuscripts.
 The core of the collections are the anatomical preparations made by Hunter and his pupils.
 This material differs from all other parts of his collection in that it was made and used by Hunter for teaching and research work throughout his long, successful medical career.
-The anatomical material comprises wet preparations of human, and some animal, tissues and organs, skeletal material, air-dried preparations and some animal taxidermy specimens.
+The anatomical material comprises wet preparations of human and animal tissues and organs, skeletal material, air-dried preparations, models and some animal taxidermy specimens.

 Hunter’s material was considerably supplemented throughout the 19th century and 20th centuries with new specimens being added by University teaching and research staff.
 During this time Professors James Jeffray, Allen Thomson, John Cleland and Thomas Bryce all added material including wet and dry human tissues and organ, comparative animal anatomy specimens, fine 19th century wax, plaster and papier-mâché models, and skulls from Glasgow cemeteries and around the world.
 The Hunter anatomical collections were moved from the main Hunterian Museum, to the Department of Anatomy in 1901 and were further sub-divided in 1954 when the pathology (morbid anatomy) specimens were re-located to the University Department of Pathology at the Glasgow Royal Infirmary in the centre of the city.
 However, in 2012, the pathology collections were reunited with the anatomy material on campus in a new store in the Thomson Building, home of the Department of Anatomy.